nazrulislambhat/linux-install/README.md

-Certainly!
-Here's a generated README file for the script:

-Ubuntu/POP!_OS Software Installation Script
+buntu/POP!\_OS Software Installation Script
-This script automates the installation of various software packages on Ubuntu.
+This script automates the installation of various software packages on Ubuntu/POP!\_OS.
 It installs the following software with the -y flag for automatic yes responses:

 Chrome
 Brave